MicrosoftDocs/learn/learn-pr/azure/design-health-model-mission-critical-workload/includes/3-exercise-layered-model.md

 ## Example application

-The example for this exercise is the internal web application used by Contoso Shoes.
+The example for this exercise is a web application used by Contoso Shoes.
 The application allows employees to browse a catalog of products, update individual items in the catalog, and interact with other users by creating comments in the application.

 The operations team at Contoso Shoes has identified two critical business requirements for this application.
 Employees must be able to:

 - Interact with the catalog by displaying lists of items and by browsing items.
 - Create comments for individual items for other users to see.

-The health model should at least include those two critical operation.
+The health model should at least include those two critical operations.

 ## Architecture